Winter & Spring Welcomes

 If you’re looking for even more ways to be prepared and get involved, check out the following resources:

-The Stonewall Center is a peer-to-peer led center dedicated to providing resources, support, and advocacy for the LGBT*Q+ community at Western Oregon University.
-The Stonewall Center is located on the first floor of the Werner University Center and is staffed by the Stonewall Coordinator, a student coordinator, and volunteers.
-Throughout the year, Stonewall hosts educational, informational, and social programs.
+Operating under Abby’s House, the Stonewall Center is a student-led center dedicated to providing resources, support, and a safe hangout space for the LGBTQIA2S+ community at Western Oregon University.
+The Stonewall Center is open from 9am-5pm and is located in the Werner University Center, Room 110.
+It is staffed by the Violence Prevention/LGBTQ+ Coordinator, the Stonewall Coordinator, and volunteers.
+Throughout the year, the Stonewall center hosts educational, informational, and social programs, including a Lavender Graduation.
 To keep up to date with events and Stonewall Center operating hours, follow The Stonewall Center on Instagram: @woustonewall.
-Questions?
-Feel free to direct them to stonewall@wou.edu!

 Check out some of our resources below or on our website.